ctnava/rxtechnotes/core_operations.md

 - **Document** them in the patient’s profile
 - **Refer patients to the pharmacist** for counseling if any concerns arise

+> 📌 Technicians may direct customers to a product but should involve the pharmacist when making recommendations

 🔗 [Considerations for OTC Analgesics](./medications/otc_analgesics.md)

 #### ⚠️ Subcategories and Exceptions